Woman deprived of angioplasty because of KEM's clerical error

-The 60-yr-old had applied for the surgery under Rajiv Gandhi Jeevandayee Arogya Yojana, but the procedure couldn’t be done as unpaid vendors have stopped supplying equipment to the hospital; her surgery has been pending for nearly a month now
+60-yr-old had applied for surgery under Rajiv Gandhi Jeevandayee Arogya Yojana, but procedure couldn’t be done as unpaid vendors have stopped supplying equipment to hospital

 A poor woman waiting to undergo a heart surgery under a government scheme had to return empty-handed from the KEM hospital last month, which told her it had no equipment to perform the operation.
 The vendors who supply the necessary equipment have stopped doing so, because they haven’t been paid.

 Nearly 70% of people who were eligible for treatment under the RGJAY have been turned back from KEM Hospital in the last 1.5 months for lack of equipment such as stents, balloons and pacemakers.
 File pic for representation